What Is Haiku?

 Step 4: Read chosen examples of Haiku to the class.
 After each example, ask the students what the poem made them think about.
 Which of the five senses did the poem relate to?
 This refers to the dominant impression or main idea, of the poem.
 What kind of mood did the poem set?
 Ask the students what the poems all seem to have in common.

 Step 5: Distribute the handout "What is Haiku?"
 (PDF).
 Review the simple rules of the Haiku with the class.

-Step 6: Students will explore websites that offer collections of Haiku poetry, or will locate Haiku in poetry books.
+Step 6: Students will explore websites that offer collections of Haiku poetry, or will locate Haiku in poetry books (the Haiku Book List features traditional Japanese Haiku as well as modern examples of the form).
 Students will be asked to work with their partners to record five examples of Haiku to share with the class.

 Step 7: Classroom Discussion: Encourage students to share the poems collected.
 Critique the poems by asking the following:

 - What feelings did you have from the poem?